-- Ilmari Issakainen: backing vocals, guitar, piano, drums, bass
+- Ilmari Issakainen: guitar, piano, drums, bass, and backing vocals

 Tenhi is a journey.
 Our music is mainly composed to be a voyage thru different landscapes and feelings.
 In a way the music is scenery painting.
 A song is like a canvas for a painting — instruments are like brushes to draw a vision for inner eyes to see.
 We use instruments freely to achieve the wanted feeling to a song; there is no right way of playing.
 It is the feel of it that counts.